-For the years ended December 31, 2015 and 2014, the Company recorded accrued dividends for Series A in the amount of \$36,707 and \$74,026, respectively and had cumulative accrued dividends of \$452,886 and \$378,859 as of December 2015 and 2014, respectively.
-The recorded accrued dividends have been charged to additional paid-in capital (since there is a deficit in retained earnings) and an increase to the net income (loss) attributable to common stockholders and the net unpaid recorded accrued dividends been added to the carrying value of the preferred stock.
+For the years ended December 31, 2016 and 2015, the Company recorded accrued dividends for Series A in the amount of zero and \$36,707, respectively.
+The recorded accrued dividends have been charged to additional paid-in capital (since there is a deficit in retained earnings) and an increase to the net income (loss) attributable to common stockholders and the net unpaid recorded accrued dividends have been added to the carrying value of the preferred stock.